intel-analytics/ipex-llm/docs/docs/APIdocs/Module.md

-## Module Class Overview
-Module (Scala) or Model (Python) provides API to faciliate user's requirement to save model to specific path, load model from given path, evaluate model and predict with model, etc.
+---
 ## Model Save

-BigDL supports different file systems like Linux file system, HDFS and AWS S3.
-Use `model.save` to save models.
-Below is an example of how to save a model to local file system.
+BigDL supports saving models to local file system, HDFS and AWS S3.
+After a model is created, you can use `save` on created model to save it.
+Below example shows how to save a model.

 **Scala example**
 ```scala